Johann von Kelle

 Johann von Kelle (March 15, 1828 - January 30, 1909) was a German philologist who studied the German language.

 Biography

-He attended the University of Munich where he studied classical philology.
+He attended the Ludwig-Maximilians-Universität München where he studied classical philology.
 Inspired by Johann Andreas Schmeller, he turned his attention to the German language, and received a Ph.D. from the University of Würzburg in 1854.
 From 1855 to 1857, he was an editor for a Berlin publisher, where he oversaw the development of an encyclopedia.
 During this time, he got to know the Grimm brothers.
-In 1857 he was made a full professor of German language and literature at the University of Prague, where he remained until his retirement in 1899.
-In 1891/92 he served as university rector.
+In 1857, he was made a full professor of German language and literature at the University of Prague, where he remained until his retirement in 1899.
+From 1891 to 1892, he served as university rector.

 Works

 His work on Otfrid von Weissenburg includes: